-When you're ready for a new smartphone, such as the new iPhone 11 or iPhone 11 Pro, don't just stash your old iPhone X in a drawer.
+When you're ready for a new smartphone, don't just stash your old iPhone X in a drawer.
 There are plenty of places to go to recycle your phone and get cash back, or at least donate it to a worthy cause.

 Also, make sure to shop around.
 Prices vary among companies, depending on their current stock and expected demand.
 For comparison's sake, at the time of publication I checked on what each company was offering for an iPhone X with 256 GB.

 SEE: Mobile device computing policy (Tech Pro Research)